 Soybeans contain a mix of slow-digesting carbohydrates, including fibre and other starches that may be good for promoting the growth of healthy bacteria in the gut.
 Thus, for people who do not have an intolerance to soy, soy could be considered GI-friendly.

 What you should know about soy

 Cultural observation tells us that most traditional cuisines in Asia don’t incorporate soy as a staple food.
 The average soy intake in East Asian populations is between 40 – 90 grams per day (1.5 to 3 ounces).
 That’s total soy intake (not soy protein grams).

 This amount of soy provides 10 – 20 grams of soy protein.
 Soy foods are typically used as a condiment to the main dish and used in a “whole food” form such as edamame, or fermented, as in miso, tofu, natto and soy sauce.
-The FDA recommends 25 grams of soy protein per day as part of a balanced diet.

 In North America, refined soy products such as soy concentrates, textured soy, and soy lecithin are finding their way into more processed foods.
 Between 2000 and 2007, U.S. food manufacturers introduced over 2,700 new foods with soy as an ingredient.

 These forms of processed soy are what most people equate with soy consumption (rather than the whole food and fermented forms in traditional Asian cuisines).